Castle Hill High School

-Castle Hill High School is a co-educational and comprehensive school located in Castle Hill, a suburb in Sydney, Australia.
+Castle Hill High School is a co-educational comprehensive school in Castle Hill, a suburb in Sydney, Australia.
 The school caters for students ranging from year 7 to year 12 and was established in 1963.
 Castle Hill High School generally performs well in the HSC, with many students achieving band 6s each year.
 In 2024, 275 were achieved, alongside five state ranks, one of which being a statewide first in course.
 Nine students also received an all rounder award for achieving band 6s/E4s in 10 units or more.
 The school was recognised by Better Education for its HSC results, coming 108th in New South Wales in 2024.

-Co-curricular activities
+Co- and extra curricular activities

-Historically, Castle Hill High School has demonstrated strong participation in extracurricular activities, including sport, musical production, leadership, technology and public competitions.
+Historically Castle Hill High School has demonstrated strong participation in extracurricular activities, including sport, musical production, leadership, technology and public competitions.

 Sporting

 Castle Hill High School holds various sporting events including Cross-Country, Swimming and Athletics Carnivals, where students can compete for participation in wider regional competitions, consisting of Zone (representing the school), Regionals (representing Hills Zone) and Combined High Schools (representing Sydney West).

 The school formerly competed against Crestwood High School in the Brewer Cup.